LIVE ZOOM Session dates:

 "Hundred Years of Mental Health in Hampshire" Online Exhibition

-Memories of people working or staying at Knowle & St.James’ Psychiatric Hospitals, photos, poetry and images from a drama project based on these memories, as well as a pictorial timeline of major developments in mental health care over 10 decades£5.00
+Memories of people working or staying at Knowle & St.James’ Psychiatric Hospitals, photos, poetry and Images based on these memories, as well as a pictorial timeline of major developments in mental health care over 10 decades£5.00

 Presentation and talk on '100 Years of Mental Health Care in Hampshire'